gavinlyonsrepo/RpiMotorLib/Documentation/28BYJ.md

 The library file has a single class which controls the motor with one function.

-The class is called BYJMotor and the functions are
-(1) motorRun- moves stepper motor based on inputs

-motorRun(self, GpioPins, wait=.001, steps=512, ccwise=False, verbose=False, steptype="half"):

-function motorRun, 6 inputs , moves stepper motor based on inputs
+The class is called BYJMotor and the function is called , motorRun- moves stepper motor based on 6 inputs.

 motorRun(GPIOPins, wait, steps, counterclockwise, verbose, steptype)